One record at a time: 292. Gary Numan - Living Ornaments '79 and '80

 The flip side opens with the subdued introduction of "Love You To Pieces (Piece 1)" in which Tim sings of a sticky love that left him weak.
 As the TR-808 style hit hats kick in, I can't help but anticipate the electronic tricks that Steven Wilson is about to pull out of the bag.
 Yes, we are hearing the same melody that was used on the first side, but the clever arrangement and Tim's constant development of the lyrics mean things never become boring.

 "Piece 2" opens with an aggressive bassline and delivers one of the most amazing electric piano solos you'll ever hear.
-"Piece 3" continues to develop the relentless groove until things disintegrate into the the welcome ambience of "Part 4" and "Part 5".
+"Piece 3" continues to develop the relentless groove until things disintegrate into the welcome ambience of "Part 4" and "Part 5".
 For me this return to a more melodic and synth driven sound is manna from heaven.
 Also not to be missed is the magical "Love You To Shreds 1-3" on the single of "Bit 1".
 Amazing.
 I want more.
 5/5

 A forgotten gem